AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage.md

 ---
 # Configure Remote Storage

-The Remote Storage module provides the option to store media files and schedule imports/exports in a persistent, remote storage container using a storage service, such as AWS S3.
+The Remote Storage module provides the option to store media files and schedule imports and exports in a persistent, remote storage container using a storage service, such as AWS S3.
 By default, the [!DNL Commerce] application stores media files in the same filesystem that contains the application.
 This is inefficient for complex, multi-server configurations, and can result in degraded performance when sharing resources.
 With the Remote Storage module, you can store media files in the `pub/media` directory and import/export files in the `var` directory of the remote object storage to take advantage of server-side image resizing.

 >[!INFO]
 >
->Remote storage is available in version 2.4.2 and later only.
+>Remote storage is available for Commerce version 2.4.2 and later only.
 See the [2.4.2 release notes](https://devdocs.magento.com/guides/v2.4/release-notes/open-source-2-4-2.html).

 >[!INFO]
 >